kushv818/embedded-onboarding/section-01/README.md

 ### Header files and code organization

-Keep header files free of definitions—only put declarations, macros, and typedefs.
+Keep header files free of definitions and only put declarations, macros, and typedefs.

 Use include guards or #pragma once to prevent multiple inclusion.